 —Genesis 18:20-21, RSV

-Here God tells Abraham that He plans to personally determine the guilt of both cities.
+Here God tells Abraham that He plans to determine the guilt of both cities personally.
 Then:

 —Genesis 18:22, RSV

 Here the group of three visitors breaks up.
-The Lord remains with Abraham, the “men” leave for Sodom and only Sodom.
+The Lord remains with Abraham.
+The “men” leave for Sodom and only Sodom.
 Therefore, one of the group stays behind, while two leave—and it turns out that only two arrive at Sodom.
-Since the one who stayed behind is described as being the Lord, the two “men” who departed must have been something else—as it later turns out, they were angels.
+Since the one who stayed behind is the Lord, the two “men” who departed must have been something else—as it later turns out, they were angels.

 Why Were the Angels Sent to Sodom?

 What was the mission of the two angels who left for Sodom at this point?
 Well, the mission was not to determine the guilt of the city.
 First, God promised to make a Personal determination of the guilt of the cities in verses 20 and 21.
-Since God cannot lie, this task could not have been delegated to the angels who had just left.
-Second, God promised to evaluate both cities, but the angels left for Sodom and never visited Gomorrah.
+Since God cannot lie, and since judgment is exclusively a divine prerogative, we cannot say that He delegated this task to the angels who had just left.
+Second, God promised to evaluate both cities, but the angels went to Sodom and never visited Gomorrah.
 If their mission had been to evaluate the cities, then God would be unfair for destroying Gomorrah for Sodom’s deeds.
 This would contradict the point of the story, which was (as God said) to showcase God’s justice.
 Therefore, their mission cannot have been to judge the city.